This Four-Hour ‘Hamlet’ Is Compelling. Just Lose the TV Screens.

 Lawther looks so young, Hamlet in this production is a kind of boy-man furious and mired in the grief and anger at the loss not only of his father but also at his father’s brother Claudius (Angus Wright) for murdering him and marrying his mother Gertrude (Jennifer Ehle).
 This fury never evolves and never abates; of the few times the audience laughed, it is when a character wonders aloud what is bugging Hamlet so much.
 Well, yes.
 Hamlet begins in one place, stays there, descends, stays there, and seems fixedly bonkers the entire time, except when he is looking at the audience asking us All The Big Stuff.
 Then the bratty psycho transforms in a blink to soulful philosopher-therapist.

 Wright does not play Claudius as much of a baddie, while Hamlet pretending to be mad doesn’t seem to be a stretch either because he seems fairly mad from the minute we meet him.
 Grief or seeing his father’s ghost are quickening engines to a rollercoaster ride to the depths of the soul he is already intent on.
-Ehle makes Gertrude’s desolation, and her inability to connect with and comfort her son, feel like a trap she knows and self-denies, lost in the shoe-kicking passion she understandably has for urbane silver fox Claudius.
+Ehle makes Gertrude’s desolation, and her inability to connect with and comfort her son, feel like a trap she knows all to well and yet denies for her own self-preservation, lost in the shoe-kicking passion she has for urbane silver fox Claudius.

 Kirsty Rider’s Ophelia segues all too quickly from flirty sunbeam to guilt-ridden mad person; and one of Ehle’s major speeches is to describe her dead, garlanded by the kinds of flowers that Ophelia herself, moments earlier, had recited to us as instruments of her own self-harm.
 Royal attendant Polonius (Peter Wight, in a scene-stealing role) is both a loving, flawed father and haphazard plotter, never to be trusted to see a plan through, involving (very funnily) hidden microphones and (not-so funnily) himself as a concealed object.

 Such moments point to the standout element of this production, and why the four hours pass by so fluidly: the spoken Shakespeare as performed by the whole company, and particularly Lawther as Hamlet, is gorgeous.
 There is delight and thought behind each word.
-That is why we as an audience felt rapt in it.
+That is why we as an audience were rapt.
 Hamlet’s famous speeches, “To be or not to be” and the rest, are addressed to the audience slowly and precisely, in a kind of dreamy but pointed interrogation of their meanings and implications.

 Indeed, throughout the evening, the audience—by use of lighting—is itself illuminated as if to suggest that the responsibility of ultimate interpretation of the characters’ words, and the meaning of the play, are down to us, not Shakespeare or the company performing in front of us.